cybercongress/cyb-ts/design/spec.md

 ## Cyb: Love and Robots

+Cyb mission is to link and persist knowledge that allows everyone prosper.

-Browser as state transition function defined by signed transition from one state to another, or cyberlink.
+Technically Cyb is a browser based on the idea of state transition function defined by cyberlink (signed transition from one state to another).

+## Principles

+- Ownership: No keys - no pussy
+- Allegality: Because cyb can not care
+- Nonviolence: Golden principle
+- Consent: respect to agent
+- Privacy:
+- Energy efficiency: If something can be done faster by the cost of energy efficiency it has not to be done
+- Speed: Faster is always better than slow
+- Offline: Travel in space can not be imagine without offline first experience
+- Modularity:
+- Minimalizm:
+- Wisdom: Educative approach

 ## Components